Benefits and cost savings

 Concession cardholders

-The safety net threshold for concession cardholders is the same as before, $262.80 for 2023.
+The safety net threshold for concession cardholders is, $277.20 in 2024.
 After reaching this threshold concession cardholders will receive the rest of their prescriptions for free for the rest of the year.

 Brand premiums and special patient contributions will still apply.
 Even if a concession cardholder reaches the threshold, they: